Pixadus/piquant-gui/README.md

 This repository will serve as the home of a refresh of the GUI designed to work with [piquant](https://github.com/pixlise/piquant), a program designed to perform quantitative x-ray fluorescence analysis on data from the Mars PIXL instrument.

-Please note that this is just a *GUI frontend* to the PIQUANT CLI application, available in `lib/cli`.
+**Note**: this frontend is designed to work in conjunction with the PIQUANT CLI application available in `lib/cli`.

 ## Compiling